LLNL/RAJAPerf/docs/sphinx/dev_guide/structure.rst

    add a unique group ID and group name.
 #.
 If the kernel exercises a RAJA feature that is not currently used in the
    Suite, add a unique feature ID and feature name.
 #.
-Implement a kernel class that defines all operations needed to run it,
+Implement a kernel class that defines all operations needed to integrate
-   along with source files that contain kernel variant implementations, organized as described below.
+   the kernel into the Suite.
+This includes adding the kernel class header file and source files that contain kernel variant implementations.
 #.
-Add appropriate targets to the `CMakeLists.txt`` files when new kernel
+Add appropriate targets to ``CMakeLists.txt`` files, where needed so
-   files are added to the Suite so that they will be compiled.
+   that the new kernel code will be compiled when the Suite is built.

-These steps are described in the following sections.
+We describe the steps in the following sections.

-.._structure_addkernel_name-label:
+.. _structure_addkernel_name-label:

 Adding a kernel ID and name
 ----------------------------

-Two key pieces of information are used to identify each kernel in the Suite: the group in which it resides and the name of the kernel itself.
-The files ``RAJAPerfSuite.hpp`` and ``RAJAPerfSuite.cpp`` in the ``src/common`` directory define kernel IDs as enumeration values and arrays of strings for kernel names, respectively.
+Two key pieces of information are used to identify each kernel in the Suite: the group in which it resides and the name of the kernel.
+Kernel IDs and names are maintained in the files ``RAJAPerfSuite.hpp`` and ``RAJAPerfSuite.cpp``, respectively, which reside in the ``src/common`` directory.

-For concreteness in the following discussion, we describe how one would add the ``ADD`` kernel, which already exists in the Suite in the "Stream" kernel group.
+For concreteness, we describe how one would add the **ADD** kernel, which already exists in the Suite in the **Stream** kernel group.

 First, add an enumeration value identifier for the kernel, that is unique among all Suite kernels, in the enum ``KernelID`` in the